 Professor and Chief, Vascular and Endovascular Surgery

-The program is available to fourth-year medical students through the standard application and matching pathways (ERAS and NRMP).
+Applications to the program are available to fourth-year medical students through the standard application and matching pathways (ERAS and NRMP).
 The first two years of the program are devoted to core surgical training, during which time the residents complete general surgery rotations.
-The first two core years also include rotations in plastic surgery, thoracic surgery, and cardiac surgery.
+The first two core years also include rotations in colon and rectal surgery, burn, thoracic surgery, and cardiac surgery.
 The majority of third-year rotations are on vascular surgery, but also include rotations in interventional radiology and transplant.
 The remaining two years are devoted exclusively to vascular surgery training.

 The program includes opportunities for clinical research at all levels.
 Residents are encouraged to choose a research project before the fourth year of training and to work with a faculty research mentor towards publication.
 If the project is accepted for presentation at a local, regional, or national meeting, resident authors will be sponsored to attend the meeting and present their work.

-For additional program information, please view our expanded listing available on FREIDA Online.
+For additional program information, please view our expanded listing available on FREIDA Online, search Program ID: 4512600062.

 How to Apply